Canon 5DS R vs Nikon D7200

 |15.||Nikon D810||Y||stereo / mono||Y||Y||mini||3.0||Y||-||-|

 It is notable that the D7200 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 5DS R does not provide wifi capability.

 Studio photographers will appreciate that the Canon 5DS R (unlike the D7200) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The 5DS R is a recent model that features in the current product line-up of Canon.
-In contrast, the D7200 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the D7200 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D7200 was succeeded by the Nikon D7500.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 5DS R Manual (free pdf) or the online Nikon D7200 Manual.
+Further information on the features and operation of the 5DS R and D7200 can be found, respectively, in the Canon 5DS R Manual (free pdf) or the online Nikon D7200 Manual.